bhagyeshagresar/myOS-from-scratch/README.md

 ### Preemptive Scheduler
-The book deals with implementing a round-robin scheduler.
-The
+The book deals with implementing a cooperative scheduler.